Share This Guide, Choose Your Platform!

 If your company is VAT registered and uses the `normal scheme,’ it can claim back the VAT on any computer equipment, and it can also claim the VAT on all other everyday business expenses.
 In the example shown above, computer equipment costing £2,200 would again cost your business £1,485 if your company is trading.

-Receipts for your business computer or small business laptop and associated equipment
+Receipts for your new business computer or small business laptop and associated equipment

 Please ensure you obtain and retain invoices or receipts for all computer expenditures.
 Indeed, this will include both purchases of equipment and every-day running costs.
 The invoices should be made out in your company’s name wherever possible, rather than to you.
 Please arrange this when you buy it from a shop or store.
 If you buy online, please make sure that you obtain an electronic receipt.

-Where do you begin your search when you are looking to buy a laptop for business or a new business desktop PC?
-Due to the many PC makers, there is plenty of choice for desktop PCs and dedicated business PCs.
+Where do you begin your search when you are looking to buy a laptop for business or looking at the latest business desktop computers which are available?
+When we consider where to buy business laptops (UK), due to the many PC makers, there is plenty of choice for desktop PCs and dedicated business PCs.

 Finding one with highly efficient processing power and present-day technology will be wise.